 It is only your donations that keep this website going.
 If we've helped you, please pay the favour forward and help others by keeping this content alive.
 You can do this by clicking here and donating.
 Thank you, for whatever you decide to give.

 This guide describes all the main methods of removing a locking wheel nut and bolt without using the key.
-It describes methods for both of the common types of locking wheel nuts and bolts ("Spinning Collar" like McGard, "Shear Head" like Citroen and Peugot, and "Standard" keyed bolts).
+This guide also describes how to replace your lost locking wheel nut key if you don't fancy using these methods.
+It describes methods for both of the common types of locking wheel nuts and bolts ("Spinning Collar" like McGard, "Shear Head" like Citroen and Peugeot, and "Standard" keyed bolts).

 We recently bought a new car and (surprise, surprise!) there was no key for the locking wheel bolts.
 As the MOT approached there was no option but to remove the offending locking wheel bolts.